cchurch/api-docs/source/includes/_api_user.md

 Parameter                            | Data Type            | Description
 ---------                            | ---------            | -----------
-id                                   | string               | Unique identifier of the user first_name                           | string               | First name of the user last_name                            | string               | Last name of the user email                                | string               | Email address of the user (email must only contain ASCII characters) owner_account_id                     | string               | Unique identifier of the account that the user belongs to active_account_id                    | string               | Unique identifier of the user's active account.
-When switching into a sub account the 'active_account_id' of that user in their session becomes the unique identifier of the sub account they switched into uid                                  | string               | An identifier of the user. **This field is for internal use only** is_superuser                         | int                  | Indicates whether the user is a super user (1) or not (0). **This field is for internal use only** is_account_superuser                 | int                  | Indicates whether the user is an account super user (1) or not (0) is_staff                             | int                  | Indicates whether the user is a staff user (1) or not (0). **This field is for internal use only**
+id                                   | string               | The unique identifier of the user first_name                           | string               | The first name of the user last_name                            | string               | The last name of the user email                                | string               | The email address of the user (email must only contain ASCII characters) owner_account_id                     | string               | The unique identifier of the account that the user belongs to active_account_id                    | string               | The unique identifier of the user's active account.
+When switching into a sub account the 'active_account_id' of that user in their session becomes the unique identifier of the sub account they switched into uid                                  | string               | The identifier of the user. **This field is for internal use only** is_superuser                         | int                  | Indicates whether the user is a super user (1) or not (0). **This field is for internal use only** is_account_superuser                 | int                  | Indicates whether the user is an account super user (1) or not (0) is_staff                             | int                  | Indicates whether the user is a staff user (1) or not (0). **This field is for internal use only**